bbwwgg/PRG1002_Dating_app/README.md

 - Comments and code documentation are maintained throughout the development and kept up to date to make the codebase easy to understand, maintain, and extend by future developers.
 This can be achieved with:
   - Inline comments for each module and function, explaining purpose, logic, and expected parameter, using *JSDoc*
-  - Descriptive naming conventions for varibale functions, and classes.
+  - Descriptive naming conventions for variable functions, and classes.
-  - Mainain a detailed README.md and CONTRIBUTING.md file outlining detailed setup steps (e.g. install dependencies), testing commands and code expectations.
+  - Maintain a detailed README.md and CONTRIBUTING.md file outlining detailed setup steps (e.g. install dependencies), testing commands and code expectations.
 -  Maintain a consistent, readable codebase and ensure reliability through automated testing.
 This can be achieved with:
-  - Ensure consistent syntax and code style accross the project, using *Prettier*.
+  - Ensure consistent syntax and code style across the project, using *Prettier*.
   - Build automated testing using unit tests with *Jest*.
 - Using structure version control with *Github*, and maintain clear conventional commit messages.
 Also use CODEOWNER to assign reviewers automatically for specific files and modules.